Axway/api-builder-docs/content/en/docs/Deprecations/Change_in_the_handling_of_Memory_model_queries_using_$like_comparison_operator.md

 ---
-title: Change in the handling of Memory model queries using $like comparison operator
+title: Change in the handling of memory model queries using $like comparison operator
 linkTitle: Change in the handling of memory model queries using $like comparison operator
 description: ADD A DESCRIPTION
 weight: 40
-date: 2021-05-17
+date: 2021-06-22
 ---

 {{% alert title="Note" color="primary" %}}This document describes deprecation \[[D008](/docs/deprecations/#D008)\]{{% /alert %}}